Legal & Policies

 • Communications between the backend server and the GPU container are protected by a dedicated authentication key and encrypted via HTTPS (TLS 1.3).

-• Containers are isolated using gVisor technology (sandboxing developed by Google and used in Google Cloud Run), ensuring enhanced isolation between workloads.
+• Containers are isolated by gVisor technology (sandboxing developed by Google and used in Google Cloud Run), ensuring reinforced isolation between workloads.

 • All data is encrypted in transit (TLS 1.3) and at rest (AES-256).

 • The client (Thomas LEQUEUX Consulting) retains full ownership rights over their data.
-Modal may only use aggregated and de-identified data for internal purposes.
+Modal can only use aggregated and de-identified data for internal purposes.

-• Modal is SOC 2 Type II certified, attesting to the implementation and effective maintenance of security controls over an extended period, and offers Business Associate Agreements (BAA) for health data (HIPAA compliance).
+• Modal is certified SOC 2 Type II, attesting to the implementation and effective maintenance of security controls over an extended period, and offers the signing of Business Associate Agreements (BAA) for health data (HIPAA compliance).

-Privacy level: High.
-Data remains within infrastructure controlled exclusively by Thomas LEQUEUX Consulting and is never transmitted to a third-party AI provider.
+Confidentiality level: High.
+Data remains within the infrastructure controlled exclusively by Thomas LEQUEUX Consulting and is never transmitted to a third-party AI provider.
 Thomas LEQUEUX Consulting commits to never accessing, reading, copying, exploiting, or commercializing user data processed by this engine.
 No request or response content is recorded, logged, or retained, either on the backend server or on the GPU container.
-Processing is performed entirely in RAM and data is purged at the end of each request.
+Processing is done entirely in RAM, and data is purged at the end of each request.
 The host Modal contractually commits to never accessing its clients' function inputs and outputs and to deleting them after retrieval.
-Containers are isolated by gVisor, all communications are encrypted via TLS 1.3, and the platform is SOC 2 Type II certified.
+Containers are isolated by gVisor, all communications are encrypted in TLS 1.3, and the platform is SOC 2 Type II certified.

 When the user selects the OptIA Offline engine:

-• The AI model runs entirely on the user's computer.
+• The artificial intelligence model runs entirely on the user's computer.

 • No data leaves the user's machine: neither the table content nor the generated response is transmitted to a remote server.

-• No network connection is required for analysis processing.
+• No network connection is required for processing the analysis.

 • Thomas LEQUEUX Consulting has no visibility or access to data processed in this mode.